 Are you suffering from back pain post-gallbladder removal and are wondering what’s causing this and what can be done about it?

-Dr. Alashari explains, “It is not unusual for people who have had laparoscopic cholecystectomy [gallbladder removal] to experience muscular pain in the region of their puncture wounds under the ribs.
+“It is not unusual for people who have had laparoscopic cholecystectomy [gallbladder removal] to experience muscular pain in the region of their puncture wounds under the ribs,” explains Akram Alashari, MD, a trauma surgeon at Geisinger Medical Center in PA, and author of “THE POWER OF PEAK STATE.”

 “This pain can sometimes radiate to the back and can be confused with gallbladder pain in the early postoperative period.
 This usually resolves after five to seven days and can be treated with a local heating pad.”